 Undoubtedly there have been a whole host of brilliant films in 2018 – and several completely terrible ones which I wish I could scratch out of my memory forever yet continue to haunt my dreams.
 I’m looking at you, Wonder Wheel (more like What The Heck Wheel??)
-Anyway, keeping things celebratory, let’s and go with my favorites from the past 12 months, which are here for your perusal and enjoyment.
+Anyway, keeping things celebratory, let’s and go with my favorites from the past 12 months: here are my best films 0f 2018 for your perusal and enjoyment.

 The tense one: Widows